GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

 - Sustaining a career

 Geared toward younger students who are currently in school or university.
-Conversation on how to smoothly transition into the professional field.
+Conversation with artists on how they personally transitioned from school into the professional field.
 We will discuss:

 - Taking university experience and opportunity to prepare for entering the field